astridlujo/covid19-tracker/README.md

 # Covid-19 Tracker App (REACT)

-This Project is a beginner friendly project I built using React.
-Some key Aspects are:
+This Project is a React native application.
+Some key Aspects of it are:

 - Shows live Cases, Recoveries, Deaths (clickable tabs)
 - Shows Worldwide cases and Country Based cases